 Component Performance measure Participation The Overall Group STIP applies to site based employees at the level of Manager and above and all Group office employees.
-Composition The Group ST band.
-The Group STIP is a cash bonus, up to a maximum percentage of TFR, based on the employee job band.
-Performance conditions individual KPI and paid annually conditional upon th s.
-For the 2019 financial year, the com cash contribution, production, costs ar npany object ives were focus Award parameters maximum of 2 of the Group S The Group STIP is currently set at between 10% and 60% of TFR for Target achievement, with a maximum of 20%-90% of TFR for Stretch achievement, depending on the employee job band.
+Composition The Group STIP is a cash bonus, up to a maximum percentage of TFR, based on the employee job band.
+Performance conditions It is assessed and paid annually conditional upon the achievement of key company objectives and individual KPIs.
+For the 2019 financial year, the company objectives were focused on the areas of safety, group cash contribution, production, costs and strategic imperatives.
+Award parameters The Group STIP is currently set at between 10% and 60% of TFR for Target achievement, with a maximum of 20%-90% of TFR for Stretch achievement, depending on the employee job band.
 Details of the Group STIP paid to the Directors and KMP are shown in the Remuneration Table in section d(iv).
+The Group's performance against the STIP Scorecard for FY19 is as follows:

+STIP Scorecard Target (100%) STIP Weighting Result Award HSE TRI Frequency (TRIF) 4.95 15% 8.3 0% Environmental Critical Controls Compliance - top 3 Hazards (%) 100% 15% 125% 18.8% Profitability Group Cash Contribution (\$ million) 260 20% 326 30% Group All In Costs (\$/oz sold) 1,210 20% 1,215 19.2% Strategic Imperatives Discretionary 100% 30% 125% 37.5% Total ' 100% 105.4%

+FY19 STIP considerations

+At the time of setting the FY19 STIP measures, the Board determined it would consider the following factors when awarding the score for the strategic imperatives measure:

+- Improvement in the overall asset portfolio, aligned to the business strategy (delivered mainly through goals as identified in the FY19 Business Plan) - Improvement in Operational Effectiveness (via delivery of priority capital projects per FY19 Business Plan)

-The Group's performance against the STIP Scorecard for FY19 is as follows: STIP Scorecard Target (100%) STIP Weighting Result Award HSE TRI Frequency (TRIF) 4.95 15% 8.3 0% Environmental Critical Controls Compliance - top 3 Hazards (%) 100% 15% 125% 18.8% Profitability Group Cash Contribution (\$ million) 260 20% 326 30% Group All In Costs (\$/oz sold) 1,210 20% 1,215 19.2% Strategic Imperatives Discretionary 100% 30% 125% 37.5% FY19 STIP Total setting the FY19 STIP measures, the l 100% 105.4% Award Outcome for the year goals as ident Improvement Plan) The Board app proved a score of 125% for the strateg very of priori ity capital projects cts per FY19 E of the STIP tak Business king into , key strategic of Improvement in Increasing the Ore reserves Progress in the Stage Houtband approval; Und successful core Improvement in Assessing materials and the end of the Multiple projection of Improvement in Materials and the end of the Multiple projection emperials and the Improvement in Improvement The Board approved a score of 125% for the strategic imperatives component of the STIP taking into consideration the overall performance of the business over the course of the year as well as delivery of key strategic outcomes as follows: Improvement in asset quality, including • Increasing the average mine life to beyond 10 years; • Ore reserves, net of depletion, increasing by 410,000 ounces to 7.5 million ounces; • Progress in transforming Cowal into a world-class mine through improved operational performance; Stage H cutback on track; significant discovery success at GRE46-Dalwhinnie; MOD14 permitting approval; Underground Exploration permitting (REF) approval; plant expansion progressing to plan; and successful commissioning of the flotation tails leach project; • Improvement in the exploration pipeline including 3 new active projects; and • Assessing multiple business development opportunities which aligned to improving the quality of the
+Award Outcome for the year

+The Board approved a score of 125% for the strategic imperatives component of the STIP taking into consideration the overall performance of the business over the course of the year as well as delivery of key strategic outcomes as follows:

+Improvement in asset quality, including

+- Increasing the average mine life to beyond 10 years; - Ore reserves, net of depletion, increasing by 410,000 ounces to 7.5 million ounces; - Progress in transforming Cowal into a world-class mine through improved operational performance; Stage H cutback on track; significant discovery success at GRE46-Dalwhinnie; MOD14 permitting approval; Underground Exploration permitting (REF) approval; plant expansion progressing to plan; and successful commissioning of the flotation tails leach project; - Improvement in the exploration pipeline including 3 new active projects; and - Assessing multiple business development opportunities which aligned to improving the quality of the portfolio.

+Improvement in operating effectiveness via deliver of priority projects during the year, including

+- Mt Carlton underground mine development and plant upgrade projects approved and tracking to plan at the end of the financial year; - Multiple projects being executed concurrently at Cowal as noted above and being on track; Talent management, including - Exceeding internal target of internal placement with 33% of roles filled during the year by existing Evolution employees which was up from 20% in FY18; - Continued leadership development via Gold, Silver and Alloy programs with a focus on building the pipeline of future leaders; - Targeted development programs for the operations management leadership with site General Managers and site leadership teams; and - Implementation of real time feedback tool to monitor engagement and actioning feedback from the engagement surveys.